Truck Accident Attorneys in Lancaster

 - The trucking company, based on violation of industry safety regulations

-Common Trucking Accidents
+What Are Common Causes of Trucking Accidents in California?

-- Driving under the influence: Truck drivers are held to a different standard when it comes to drinking and driving.
+- Driving under the influence: Consuming alcohol or other substances can impair driving.
 A commercial driver cannot have a blood alcohol level of .04% or higher or have consumed alcohol within several hours of a working shift.
-Despite the danger and legality, use of alcohol and methamphetamine are common causes of trucking accidents

 Federal hours-of-service rules include the following: